-The total origination fees incurred in connection with the Line of Credit, including fees incurred in connection with the amendments to the Line of Credit, were \$2.2 million and are being amortized into interest expense over the remaining term of the Line of Credit agreement.
-Unamortized origination fees were \$0.3 million as of December 31, 2010, which was included in other current assets in the accompanying consolidated balance sheet.
+The origination fees incurred in connection with the ABL Facility as of December 31, 2011 totaled \$3.2 million, which are included in other assets in the accompanying consolidated balance sheet, and will be amortized into interest expense over the term of the ABL Facility agreement.
+Unamortized origination fees were \$2.9 million as of December 31, 2011, of which \$0.6 million was included in other current assets and \$2.3 million in other long-term assets in the accompanying consolidated financial statements.